wososa/PSI-Sigma/README.md

  * PDL::Stats
  * PDL::GSL::CDF
  * Statistics::Multtest
- * Statistics::R (For version 1.9k when --adjp 2 is used)
+ * Statistics::R (For version 1.9k and when --adjp 2 is used)

 EXAMPLE of INSTALLING Perl EXTENTIONS
 ==============================